 Duba Wot Recipe

-In Amharic, the state language of Ethiopia, Duba is the word for both pumpkin and squash.
-This Duba Wot is made with a pie pumpkin, an acorn squash, a butternut squash and a kabocha squash (sometimes called a Japanese pumpkin).
-You can whichever variety of Duba you like.
+In Amharic, the state language of Ethiopia, Duba is the word used for both pumpkin and squash.
+Duba Wot can be made with a pie pumpkin, an acorn squash, a butternut squash and a kabocha squash (sometimes called a Japanese pumpkin).
+You can use whichever variety of Duba you like.

 MEASUREMENTS AND INGREDIENTS